XPRESSyourself/xpressyourself_manuscript/README.md

 GCN2 has same microORFs?
 Plot scatters with distribution to make change points ATF4 could be repressing or activating, check that Would they have found same down genes with what they did

+Be gracious to original authors, state what they did well and why we chose the dataset, and then tell how methods have improved and show advantages to re-analyzing data with the most current, complete methods

 ### Before sending manuscript to co-authors
 1. Add correlation sample axis labels (Ingolia vs XPRESSpipe)